 Research

-Although many therapeutic agents have been found to have a therapeutic effect, the application of these therapies has been limited due to pharmacokinetic limitations and associated adverse side effects.
-To achieve the targeted delivery of therapeutic agents such as drugs, siRNA, or miRNA, the Ingenious BioPharma-engineered Drugs and Biologics Delivery Laboratory (iBD2 lab) is working on the development of multifunctional bio-responsive NCs which will be selectively delivered to the site of action (i.e., disease tissue or cells while sparing healthy tissues).
-We have developed the NCs using biodegradable and safer natural polymers such as albumin, gelatin, and chitosan.
-In addition, we are developing engineered polymeric multifunctional NCs and evaluating their physiochemical properties and efficacy under in vitro cell culture and animal models.
+an image of the bioengineering labAlthough many therapeutic agents have demonstrated efficacy, their use has been limited by pharmacokinetic constraints and associated adverse effects.
+To achieve the targeted delivery of therapeutic agents such as drugs, siRNA, or miRNA, the Innovative Bioengineering and Drug and Gene Delivery (iBDG) Lab is working on the development of multifunctional bioresponsive NCs, which will be selectively delivered to the site of action, i.e., disease tissue or cells, while sparing healthy tissues.
+We have developed NCs using biodegradable, safer natural polymers such as albumin, gelatin, and chitosan.
+In addition, we are developing engineered polymeric NCs and evaluating their physicochemical properties, efficacy in in vitro cell culture, and safety and efficacy in clinically relevant animal models.

-Polymer and lipid-based drug and/or gene delivery systems
+Polymer and lipid-based drug and/or gene delivery systems:

-In collaboration with bioengineers, we have engineered several polymeric materials to build multifunctional drug and gene delivery systems.
-Introducing the positively charged chemical functional groups turned the neutral polymer into the cationic polymer, which could carry negatively charged siRNA/miRNA.
-The inclusion of disulfide bonds has made these polymers able to target glutathione-rich cytoplasm.
-The arginine-rich polymers have shown improved cell penetration.
+In collaboration with bioengineers, we have developed several polymeric materials for multifunctional drug and gene delivery systems.
+By introducing positively charged chemical functional groups, the neutral polymer was converted into a cationic polymer that could carry negatively charged siRNA/miRNA.
+The inclusion of disulfide bonds has enabled these polymers to target the glutathione-rich cytoplasm.
+Arginine-rich polymers have shown improved cell penetration.
+We have developed liposomes using endogenous lipids, NCs based on natural polymers such as albumin, gelatin, and chitosan, and bioengineered polymeric drug and gene delivery systems.

 Fig. Scheme for formulation of matrix based polymeric layer-by-layer nanocarriers.